 Why a Duluth Citizens' Climate Action Plan?

 In June 2018, the City of Duluth adopted a goal of reducing its greenhouse gas emissions 80% by 2050 as part of its Imagine Duluth 2035 Comprehensive Plan.
-This is an important movement for our city, yet it only applies to City operations and buildings!
-Since City emissions are only 4% of our community-wide emissions.
-The Duluth Citizens’ Climate Action Plan launched in November 2020 to spread that goal community wide!
+That was important movement for our city, yet it applied only to City operations and buildings, just 4% of community-wide emissions.
+The Duluth Citizens’ Climate Action Plan launched in November 2020 to spread that goal community wide.

 What do our greenhouse gas emissions look like now?